2lambda123/FRA/README.md

 > `install_github("sysbiosig/FRA")`

 All packages that are required will be installed or updated automatically.
+Installation of `FRA` package take ~ 5 minutes.

 # Basic usage